 There’s no doubt God created us to live in community.

 - People are the means by which we show our love for God.

 - As the body of Christ, we need one another’s gifts to fulfill the Great Commission.

 But we can’t stay healthy if we’re always with people.
 That’s why the likes of David, Jeremiah, John the Baptist, and Jesus withdrew to the wilderness for extended times of solitude with God.

 We need times of solitude with God.
-I can think of at least three reasons:
+Why?
+At least three reasons: